-It’s a well-known fact that vinegar is a natural hair conditioner.
-It’s said that with occasional use vinegar helps restore the natural PH of your hair and it also cleans buildup from your hair.
-It not only restores that healthy shine and detangles too.
+It’s a well-known fact that diluted vinegar is a natural hair conditioner.
+It’s said that with occasional use vinegar helps restore the natural PH of your hair.
+It also helps clean buildup from your hair.
+Plus it not only restores that healthy shine but it detangles too.

 lazy errr… environmental that way!

-- My hair tends to be naturally dry & I think it may be a little too drying to use a vinegar rinse every day so I use it about 2-3 times a week.
+- My hair tends to be naturally dry & I worry that using a vinegar rinse every day may be a little too drying.
+So I personally use it about 2-3 times a week.
 Can anyone weigh in here?

 - Vinegar will burn if it gets in your eyes so avoid the eyes when squirting the mixture on your hair.

-- After shampooing I squirt my rosemary vinegar onto my hair, work it in and let it soak in for about 2 minutes before rinsing out.
+- After shampooing I squirt some rosemary-infused vinegar onto my hair, work it in and let it soak in for about 2 minutes before rinsing out.